ulampinoy/pixeleden-2020/content/how-to-make-shortcodes-zola.md

 description = "Shortcodes is a nifty feature that provides a tidy way to insert messy HTML blocks such as video embeds and content blocks that require some specific visual presentation."
 +++

-I am enjoying rebuilding the site with [Zola](https://www.getzola.org/) so far and as I mentioned previously, I'm currently moving my street photographs from its Tumblr.
+I am enjoying rebuilding the site with [Zola](https://www.getzola.org/) so far and as I mentioned previously, I'm currently moving all of my street photographs from its Tumblr.

 These reposts have a certain structure to it: